simonbuildsstuff/dotfiles/README.md

 # My dotfiles for

 * zsh
+* kitty

 Some of the highlights of my dotfiles setup:
   * The home folder is mapped to be under version control and a special alias (config) is used to add files
   * Therefore, you don't need to use symlinks or anything similar and you can just add new dot files as they appear
   * Zsh is used as shell
+  * Kitty is used as terminal emulator (almost the  default config)

 ## Setup
 ```bash